luke-park/SecureCompatibleEncryptionExamples/README.md

 any improvements are welcome, provided they contribute to the security of the code.

+**WARNING**: The examples given in this repository are meant to demonstrate best-practice encryption techniques ***ONLY***.
+The code layout, packaging and/or structure of the code may not be optimal or fitting for use.
+The examples given are not meant to be drop-in code excerpts that you can use in your project, they are for demonstration purpose only.
+You should carefully implement the examples manually in your own code as required, do not use them directly.

 ## Algorithms
 - **Encryption**: AES-128-GCM
 - **Key Deriviation**: PBKDF2